 Is it game over for the recession?
 Or will consumers stay in hibernation?

-Investors will watch next week's new home sales and consumer data to see if the economy's recovery is on track and whether U.S. stocks -- now at 2009 highs -- will extend their rally.
+Investors will watch this week's new home sales and consumer data to see if the economy's recovery is on track and whether the rally in U.S. stocks -- now at 2009 highs -- will continue.

 On Friday, Wall Street got more confirmation that the economy is on the mend with a report showing existing home sales in July rose 7.2 percent -- the fastest pace in nearly two years and a sign that housing is pulling out of a three-year slump.
 The data, combined with stronger-than-expected second-quarter earnings, pushed the Standard & Poor's 500 and the Nasdaq to the highest levels since last October.

 So the report on new home sales for July, due Wednesday, is likely to get more scrutiny than usual from investors who want proof that the rally has been driven by more than hope for an economic turnaround.